Your Impact

 “The first thing I heard was from the people we have living near the parish.
 One lady was telling another, ‘¡María, estamos vivos!’ (‘María, we are alive!’).
 And the other answered her, ‘Yes, we are alive!'”

-Catholic Extension Society was the first organization to wire money to Puerto Rico, allowing the Church on the island to immediately respond to the pastoral and humanitarian needs unfolding in its midst.
+Catholic Extension Society was the first organization to wire money to Puerto Rico, allowing the Church on the island to respond immediately to the pastoral and humanitarian needs unfolding in its midst.

-Knowing that time was of the essence and that dioceses were still—literally and figuratively— operating in the dark, Catholic Extension Society stepped up in early 2018 and organized an islandwide initiative.
+Knowing that time was of the essence and that dioceses were still—literally and figuratively—operating in the dark, Catholic Extension Society stepped up in early 2018 and organized an island-wide initiative.

 Within six weeks, we helped the Church meet the application deadline.
 Hundreds of applications were submitted.
 This provided access to hundreds of millions of dollars in federal aid to rebuild churches and schools.
-Next, in early 2019, Catholic Extension Society assembled a full-scale recovery team, using the support of leading experts to guide all dioceses down the long and complex road to accessing and using recovery funds.
+Next, in early 2019, the Catholic Extension Society assembled a full-scale recovery team, utilizing the support of leading experts to guide all dioceses down the long and complex road to accessing and using recovery funds.

-In January 2020 Puerto Rico was struck by a series of catastrophic earthquakes, which toppled buildings like Immaculate Conception Parish in Guayanilla.
+In January 2020, Puerto Rico was struck by a series of catastrophic earthquakes, which toppled buildings like Immaculate Conception Parish in Guayanilla.

 The six dioceses of Puerto Rico operate with very few financial resources as they serve a population where nearly half the people live in poverty.